21 Jan 2022, last revised 03 Sep 2024

 Newspaper ad - Feb 1910

-Dr. George W. Orr of the Lake Superior General Hospital and the Lake Superior School for Nursing (5) founded the Lake Linden branch (see Dr. G. W. Orr).
+Dr. George W. Orr (see Dr. G. W. Orr) of the Lake Superior General Hospital and the Lake Superior School for Nursing (5) founded the Lake Linden branch.
 His testimonial in an ad for the Mountain Valley Water Company of Indiana published in the Indianapolis Medical Journal in 1921 explained how he became acquainted with the spring water.
 When visiting Hot Springs, Arkansas in 1908, a physician informed him of a spring nearby whose waters can cure diabetes and Bright's disease.
 He laughed and thought so little of it that he didn't ask for the name of the spring.
 When his wife later developed diabetes (insipidus), he took her to Hot Springs and learned of the Mountain Valley Spring Water.
 In 48 hours, her symptoms were alleviated, and after ten weeks, she was in perfect health.

-By May 1909, the Mountain Valley Water Co. of Michigan was shipping "small bottles" of water to Dr. Orr and Thomas H. Rule in Lake Linden and Rule handled distribution of the water in the Upper Peninsula (1,20).
-T. H. Rule was a grocer with his brother (4).
+By May 1909, the Mountain Valley Water Co. of Michigan was shipping "small bottles" of water to Dr. Orr and Thomas H. Rule in Lake Linden (1).
+Rule, who was a grocer with his brother (4), handled distribution of the water in the Upper Peninsula (20).
 In Jul 1909, plans were underway to establish a permanent branch in Lake Linden (24).
 The lower floor of the Guck building on Calumet St. was rented (24).
 By Aug 1909, the local branch was established with Thomas Rule as manager (2).
 The basement held three 500-gal. tanks, and was used for storing, carbonating, and bottling the water (2).
 They sold the water to the public in 26-gal. tanks, 10-gal. tanks, cases of twelve 2-qt. bottles, and carbonized splits (2).
-(The "2-qt. bottles" probably referred to the 1-qt. bottles that have been recovered.)
+The "2-qt. bottles" probably referred to the 1-qt. bottle that collectors have recovered.
 By Oct 1909, business was good and they expected to receive a car load of water daily to meet the increasing demand (21,22).

-In Oct 1909, the company purchased the Lake Linden photo gallery building (3).
+The company purchased the Lake Linden photo gallery building in Oct 1909 (3), which was across the street from their current location (25).
 In Dec 1910, the company purchased the Lake Linden Bottling Works, including its stock of goods, fixtures, machinery, horses, sleighs, etc. (6,7).
 They had plans to market several new varieties of pop, including Mountain Brew, a ginger ale made with the spring water (6).
-Their headquarters were to remain where they were for the present time (6).
-In Jan 1911, they moved into their new building on Calumet St. (8), which the Sanborn maps show to have been the photo gallery they purchased earlier.
+In Jan 1911, they moved into their new building on Calumet St. (8), which the Sanborn maps showed to have been the photo gallery purchased earlier.
 It was located on the east side of the street, between 4th St. (now 3rd St.) and Center St. (now 4rd St.).
 They also had plans to install new machinery (8).

 Sanborn map - Oct 1917